-Stock market indices are a measure of a smaller subset of the stock market, which helps investors compare past price levels with current ones, thereby helping to gauge market performance.
+Stock market indices are a measure of a smaller subset of the stock market.
+They help investors compare past price levels with current ones, thereby helping to gauge market performance.
 Investors can also calculate returns over time, by comparing past and current price levels.
 By tracking the most followed indices, the overall health of a stock market or a particular segment of the market, as compared to the overall economy, can be studied.

 While every European country has its own stock exchange, there are five major ones that have a combined market capital of over $1 trillion.
 Two of these are included in the top 10 global stock exchanges.
 The five major European stock exchanges are:

-The European stock markets saw a tumultuous 2019.
-There were uncertainties regarding Brexit, the Italian budget deficits, the disastrous effects of the US-China trade war on manufacturing demand and exports, all particularly hurting the German economy.
-There also was political unrest in Germany and France that impacted the economy.
+The European stock markets saw a turbulent 2019.
+The German economy was hurt due to many factors; uncertainties regarding Brexit, the Italian budget deficits, the US-China trade war on manufacturing demand and exports.
+The political unrest in Germany and France also impacted the economy.

 However, the markets managed to close on a positive note, owing to the announcement of the signing of the first phase US-China trade deal.
 Major indices like the FTSE 100 gained 12%, while the German DAX and France CAC 40 were both up 25%.

 Analysts at Morgan Stanley predict a robust year ahead in 2020.
 Experts say that European equities have long been undervalued and this trend will see a turnaround in the future.
 Several contributing factors, including the final resolution of Brexit, a global investor base that is under-indexed to European stocks and asset allocations away from negative yielding bonds, could lead to a surge.

 Here’s a look at the 5 major European stock market indices that can help investors build exposure to specific regions of the Eurozone.
 They also are crucial in determining which assets are over or under performing.